AOEpeople/Aoe_LayoutManager/Readme.md

 Modify layout for a given time span

 ## How it works
 Install the module, and clear the cache.
-Once AOE Layout module will be installed, menu will be appear in Admin -> System -> AOE Layout.
+Once AOE Layout Manager module will be installed, menu will be appear in Admin -> System -> AOE Layout Manager.
-If Menu is not displaying after installtion then go to System -> Configuration -> GENERAL -> AOE Layout and Enable the module.

 Click on AOE Layout Menu to add layout xml

 ## Example